October 24, 2016

 Post 7: A Thin and Blurry Line, Pt.
 1

 The Kairos Project track within Sioux Falls Seminary’s Master of Divinity, MA in Christian Leadership, and MA Bible and Theology programs is a version of Competency-Based Education (CBE).
-It is also a mastery model of education that could be referred to as Outcome-Based Education.
+It is also a proficiency model of education that could be referred to as Outcome-Based Education.
 While CBE seems to be something that is relatively new, OBE has been around for many decades.
 Now that we are two years into the Kairos Project, we can say with confidence that the line between really well-done Outcome-Based Education and this new thing called Competency-Based Education is very thin and extremely blurry.
 In fact, I would go as far as saying that they are not mutually exclusive.
 Over the next two weeks, we are going to take a closer look at what this means.

 What is Outcome-Based Education?

-Outcome-Based Education is a mastery model of education wherein the primary focus is on the outcome produced by a learning process.
+Outcome-Based Education is a proficiency model of education wherein the primary focus is on the outcome produced by a learning process.
 In this model, content plays second or even third fiddle.
 It recognizes that student learning, especially with adults, takes many forms, which means the pathways for reaching a given outcome are flexible.
 In this way, OBE could be seen as a broad educational category in which Competency-Based Education finds its roots.

 What is Competency-Based Education?

 Competency-Based Education takes the concepts of OBE and divides the curriculum into a discrete set of competencies.
 In many cases, but definitely not all, CBE does not use courses or semesters to mark time during the educational process.
-Instead, students progress through the degree when they demonstrate mastery of a competency.
+Instead, students progress through the degree when they demonstrate proficiency of a competency.
 In this model, a “competency” is more than a skill.
 It refers to a student’s knowledge, skill, and disposition in a given area.
 In this way, the word “competency” can be misleading because it refers to more than skill.
 It is also why Sioux Falls Seminary doesn’t use “competency” in the same way.
 In our programs, we have educational outcomes that are supported by learning targets.
-The collection of targets helps students develop the knowledge, character, and competency required to show mastery of a given outcome.
+The collection of targets helps students develop the knowledge, character, and competency required to show proficiency of a given outcome.

 The Connection Between Outcome-Based Education and Competency-Based Education